anticni/NYT_Explorer/README.md

 -details in desktop view
 -display last <20 search results
 -bug -- loading does not show for last page
+-better date picker
+-pretty print for json details

 #TODO

--pretty print for json details
--better detail view for both mobile and desktop -better progress bar
+-bug -- move archiveAPI ajax call so it can be called multiple times -better detail view for both mobile and desktop -better progress bar
 -bookmarking,download etc.